makendaElisha/got-houses/README.md

 ## Improvements
 Because of time constraints, we didn't implement a few other features that we planned for this project.
-Those features include but not limited to: improve responsiveness (for mobile and tablet), improve UI and some reusability.
+Those features include but not limited to: improve responsiveness (for mobile and tablet), improve UI and some reusability, custom 404 page to handle page not found.